idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 **Weight is essential** because it reduces the effort required to do physical activities, and because it reduces the risk of diseases.

 Weight is "calories in" minus "calories out."
 [Diet](/diet) dominates calories out, exercise has a small contribution.
-A great way to see this is comparing what you eat to physical Activity.
+A great way to see this is comparing what you eat to physical activity.
 A box of French fries adds 400 calories to your day, but running for 30 minutes burns 300 calories.

 Set a weight goal, and check progress towards the goal weekly.
 It's easy for your weight to gradually creep up, and keep creeping up.
 Thus, I strongly recommend committing to not letting your weight exceed your goal for too long.
 Personally, I set a weight pledge every month, and never exceed that weight.

 Some people feel dieting is shameful.
 I couldn't disagree more.
 Dieting shows you care about health and are doing something about it.

 ### Strength and Cardio Training